NodeScriptLang/guides/src/docs/workspaces.md

 It's easy to add your friends (or colleagues) to your workspace in NodeScript.
 It's only tricky when they don't already have an account - but they can sort that out easily; they just need to sign up.

 Use the Workspace menu to access your workspace `Settings`, click through to `Members`, press `Add Member` and enter their username.
-At the moment, this is their GitHub handle (because, currently, this is the only way to sign in), but we will add more ways to authenticate in the future.

 ## Creating and managing endpoints